ironman8318/FamilyTreeAssignment/README.md

 - Data store is implemented by a Interface , so user can use any data store they want (Mysql , Redis , etc)
 - Simple and understanble queries

+> i am adding a ``` commands.txt ``` file, from which one can copy commands and test program if needed

 ## Queries example
+- family-tree show savedPerson
+- family-tree show savedRelation
 - family-tree add person {full Name}
 - family-tree add relationship {name}
 - family-tree connect {full name 1} as <relationship> of {full name 2}